Fitzcarraldo (The Frames album): Re-release

 Fitzcarraldo was re-issued by ZTT Records on 29 October 1996.
-The Frames' line-up for Fitzcarraldo features Glen Hansard on guitar and vocals, Colm Mac Con Iomaire on violin, Graham Downey on bass guitar and keyboards, Dave Odlum on lead guitar, Paul Brennan on drums and Noreen O'Donnell on backing vocals.
-They also featured Pete Briquette on keyboards & programming, Dee Armstrong on viola and Kevin Murphy on cello.

-Tracks 6-11 were recorded at Totally Wired Studios, Dublin by Ivan O'Shea and Tom Skerrit and produced and mixed by Pete Briquette and are the same as those on the previous release.
-Tracks 1-5 were produced by Trevor Horn and engineered by Steve Fitzmaurice, except track 1, which was engineered by Tom Elmhurst at Westside (London).
+Tracks 1–5 were produced by Trevor Horn and engineered by Steve Fitzmaurice, except track 1, which was engineered by Tom Elmhurst at Westside (London).
 These tracks were re-worked for the re-issue and "Roger" was replaced by "Evergreen" and the track order changed.
+Tracks 6–11 were recorded at Totally Wired Studios, Dublin by Ivan O'Shea and Tom Skerrit and produced and mixed by Pete Briquette and are the same as those on the previous release.
 All tracks were mixed by Steve Fitzmaurice.